 Can I cancel my life insurance license in New York?

 Yes.
-To cancel your license, submit a written letter that requests the cancellation of your license to the New York State Department of Financial Services 1 State Street New York, NY 10004-1511.
+To cancel your license, submit a written letter that requests the cancellation of your license to the New York State Department of Financial Services at 1 State Street New York, NY 10004-1511.
 You must include your license with the request letter.
 If you don’t have your license in your possession, you must clearly state this in your letter.

 How hard is it to get a life insurance license in New York?